-To verify that the problem is with the external keyboard, check the integrated keyboard
+To verify that the problem is with the external keyboard, check the integrated keyboard -

-- 1. Turn off the computer.
+- 1. Shut down the computer.

 - 2. Disconnect the external keyboard.

 - 3. Turn on the computer.

 - 4. From the Windows desktop, click the Start button, point to Programs, point to Accessories, and click Notepad.

-- 5. Type some characters on the integrated keyboard and verify that they appear on the display.
+- 5. Type some characters on the external keyboard and verify that they appear on the display.

 If the characters appear now but did not with the external keyboard, you may have a defective external keyboard.
-Contact Dell (see "Contacting Dell" in the Dell Owner's Manual that came with your computer).
+Contact Dell.
+See your Owner's Manual for contact information.